basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 * [[Python|Conflict Resolution: Python]]

 We won't deal with conflict resolution in this section.
-Instead, we'll focus on how to use context objects.
+Instead, we'll focus on how to use causal context.

 After having written several objects to Riak in the section above, we have values in our object: `Ren` and `Stimpy`.
 But let's say that we